mihneagrigore/beman/docs/production_ready_review.md

    * Includes **complete and accurate documentation**, including tutorial, design rationale, and examples

    Note that much of the design documentation may simply reference the WG21 paper.
-   Also note that since the current documentation system is a work in progress docs should be markdown for now.
+   Also note that since the current documentation system is a work in progress, docs should be Markdown for now.

 4. **Community Evaluation**
    During the review period, the community is encouraged to: